gene-chou/EFPN-detectron2/README.md

 #### To train:

-run training scripts such as frcnn_x101_efpn.py as included here
+run training scripts such as frcnn_x101_efpn.py as included here, change configs accordingly

 #### Modifications from detectron2: